-One of the defining characteristics of Avro is that a reader must use the schema used by the writer of the data in order to know how to read the data.
-This assumption results in a data format that's compact and also amenable to many forms of schema evolution.
+One of the defining characteristics of Avro is that a reader is assumed to have the "same" schema used by the writer of the data the reader is reading.
+This assumption leads to a data format that's compact and also amenable to many forms of schema evolution.
 However, the specification so far has not defined what it means for the reader to have the "same" schema as the writer.
 Does the schema need to be textually identical?
 Well, clearly adding or removing some whitespace to a JSON expression does not change its meaning.
 At the same time, reordering the fields of records clearly does change the meaning.
 So what does it mean for a reader to have "the same" schema as a writer?

-Parsing Canonical Form is a transformation of a writer's schema that let's us define what it means for two schemas to be "the same" for the purpose of reading data written against the schema.
+Parsing Canonical Form is a transformation of a writer's schema that let's us define what it means for two schemas to be "the same" for the purpose of reading data written agains the schema.
 It is called Parsing Canonical Form because the transformations strip away parts of the schema, like "doc" attributes, that are irrelevant to readers trying to parse incoming data.
 It is called Canonical Form because the transformations normalize the JSON text (such as the order of attributes) in a way that eliminates unimportant differences between schemas.
 If the Parsing Canonical Forms of two different schemas are textually equal, then those schemas are "the same" as far as any reader is concerned, i.e., there is no serialized data that would allow a reader to distinguish data generated by a writer using one of the original schemas from data generated by a writing using the other original schema.
 (We sketch a proof of this property in a companion document.)